nubomedia/nubomedia-paas/src/main/resources/static/bower_components/datatables/Readme.md

 ## Usage

-In its simplest case, DataTables can be initialised with a single line of Javascript:
+In its simplest case, DataTables can to initialised with a single line of Javascript:

 ```js
 $('table').dataTable();
 ```

 where the jQuery selector is used to obtain a reference to the table you want to enhance with DataTables.
-Optional configuration parameters can be passed in to DataTables to have it perform certain actions by using a configuration object as the parameter passed in to the DataTables constructor.
+Optional configuration parameters can to passed in to DataTables to have it perform certain actions by using a configuration object as the parameter passed in to the DataTables constructor.
 For example:

 ```js
 $('table').dataTable( {